equinix-labs/terraform-equinix-metal-nutanix-cluster/README.md

 By deploying this POC Terraform module, you will get an automated and opinionated minimal Nutanix Cluster that will help provide a quick introduction to the platform's capabilities.

 > **⚠️ Warning:**
 > This project is NOT intended to demonstrate best practices or Day-2 operations, including security, scale, monitoring, and disaster recovery.
+Working with your account representative to run this demo with workload-optimized servers is HIGHLY recommended.

 To accommodate deployment requirements, this module will create: